4W4I5/Semester-5-Notes/Marketing/Marketing 7 September, 2023.md

 - Used to Boost sales or bash competition
 	- Allows
 		- Conversations online
-		- share info
+		- Users to share information
-		- `fill in from slides`
 - #### Social Media Analytics
 	- ##### Importance of Data in Social Media Analytics:
 		- **Informed Decision-Making**: Social media data provides insights that help businesses make informed decisions about their online presence.